johnsonlee/r8/doc/keepanno-guide.md

 ## Annotating APIs<a name="apis"></a>

-If your code is being shrunk before release as a library, or if you have an API surface that is used via dynamic loading at runtime, then you need to keep the API surface.
+If your code is being shrunk before release as a library, then you need to keep the API surface.
 For that you should use the [@KeepForApi](https://storage.googleapis.com/r8-releases/raw/main/docs/keepanno/javadoc/com/android/tools/r8/keepanno/annotations/KeepForApi.html) annotation.

 When annotating a class the default for [@KeepForApi](https://storage.googleapis.com/r8-releases/raw/main/docs/keepanno/javadoc/com/android/tools/r8/keepanno/annotations/KeepForApi.html) is to keep the class as well as all of its public and protected members: